 Value of Liquidity Reserves (in PLN million)

-31.12.2015 31.12.2014
+31.12.2016 31.12.2015

-675 530
+1 023 675

 In order to support the process of liquidity risk management, a system of early warnings indicators was developed in the Bank.
 It is composed of indicators monitoring the level of regulatory and internal limits and additionally, indicators monitoring significant changes of market factors, as well as changes in the Bank's balance sheet.
+Exceedance of thresholds by defined indicators may be a trigger for the launch of the Contingency Plan or the Recovery Plan.

-Due to the use by the Bank of FX swap i CIRS instruments to convert surpluses in local currencies into foreign currencies, internal limits were introduce on the use of these instruments.
+Due to the use by the Bank of FX swap i CIRS instruments to convert surpluses in local currencies into foreign currencies, internal limits are in place on the use of these instruments.
 Moreover, in order to limit the concentration in FX swaps, the amounts obtained in such transactions are monitored in monthly time bands up to 1 year.